stormmind-ch/report/chapters/ch2theoretical_background/sub1_weather_research.typ

 #import "../../abbr.typ"
 == Influencing Factors<weather-research>

-The causes mentioned in this section are neither exhaustive nor account for all damages listed in @dmg_xl.
+The causes mentioned in this section are neither exhaustive nor account for all damages listed in the #abbr.a[WSL] dataset @dmg_xl.
 In a conversation with Liechti #footnote[Dr. Käthi Liechti, Wissenschaftliche Mitarbeiterin Gebirgshydrologie und Massenbewegung
 Hydrologische Vorhersagen, Eidg.
-Forschungsanstalt WSL], several contributing factors were discussed, of which only a subset were considered in the model.
+Forschungsanstalt WSL], several contributing factors were discussed, of which only a subset were considered for the data modeling.
 The influencing factors discussed were:

 *Topological gradients*: The question addressed was whether known threshold values of slope (in percent or degrees) exist to differentiate between low, intermediate, and high landslide risk.
 However, no definitive or commonly accepted values could be established.
 Given the timeframe of the thesis project, limited further research could not provide any conclusive information.\